Transitioning Minnesota Farms to Local Energy

 Life Cycle Assessment was employed in Track 3 to identify areas where swine farm operations could be changed to improve the sustainability of the pork supply chain.
 LCA methodology was used to analyze the amount of fossil energy used by and carbon dioxide emitted during the swine production cycle.
 The specific goal of the work was to develop a model for understanding how energy use and greenhouse gas emissions could be reduced using conservation techniques or renewable electricity.
 Results indicated the Global Warming Potential (GWP) emissions in the broader swine lifecycle were highest for feed production, which accounted for almost 60% percent of fossil energy and 50% of greenhouse gas emissions.
 The fossil energy portion of the production system that can be directly controlled by the hog growers is producer is roughly 25% of the energy of producing pork.
 Renewable energy replacements for fossil based electricity, such as solar PV, can significantly lower fossil energy use for swine production.

 Track 4 involved dissemination of results and education.
-The Midwest Farm Energy Conference was hosted at the WCROC in June 2017.
-Approximately 90 farmers and other guests participated in the event.
+The Midwest Farm Energy Conference was hosted at the WCROC in June 2017, and again in July 2019.
+Approximately 90 farmers and other guests participated in each event.
 Swine energy workshops were conducted in other regions of the State.
 Energy information was provided to producers, who in total, market over 3 million pigs per year and represent over 90% of the State’s annual production.
 In addition, energy curriculum was developed for agriculture and science educators teaching secondary and post-secondary technical students.

 This project was supported by The Minnesota Environment and Natural Resources Trust Fund* as recommended by the Legislative ‐ Citizen Commission on Minnesota Resources (LCCMR) Project #: FY2014 - 122E.
 Michael Reese, Project Manager.